nushell/nushell/crates/nu-std/CONTRIBUTING.md

 1. Ensure your custom command provides useful help.
 This is done with comments before the `def` for the custom command.
 1. Use `error make` to report can't-proceed errors to user, not `log error`.
-2. Use `log info` to provide a verbose progress messages that the user can optionally enable for troubleshooting. e.g:
+2. Use `log info` to provide a verbose progress message that the user can optionally enable for troubleshooting. e.g:
     ```shell
     NU_LOG_LEVEL=INFO foo # verbose messages from command foo